-PRINCIPLE WHAT DOES IT MEAN?
-WHAT DO WE DO?
-Risk-based We target our resources to the areas of greatest potential harm.
-We proactively identify areas of greatest risk to consumers of legal services and prioritise our resources accordingly.
-We prioritise resources towards addressing issues where there is evidence of harm.
-Evidence-based We make decisions based on the best available data and intelligence.
-Our decisions are supported by evidence gained from a variety of sources, including data provided by practitioners, complaints, external examiners' reports, investigations, audits and stakeholder feedback.
+Risk-based We target our resources to the areas of greatest potential harm We proactively identify areas of greatest risk to consumers of legal services or to the reputation of the profession and prioritise our resources accordingly.
+Evidence-based We make decisions based on the best available data and intelligence Our decisions are supported by evidence gained from a variety of sources, including data provided by lawyers, complaints, external examiners' reports, investigations, audits and stakeholder feedback.
 We undertake monitoring to ensure our programs are effective.
 We build the outcomes of evaluation into regulatory design.
-Outcome-focused We aim to achieve practical outcomes when we take regulatory action.
-Although process guides our decisions, our focus is on delivering tangible improvements for consumers and the profession.
-We will adapt our processes if necessary to deliver better outcomes.
-We independently exercise our discretion and make objective decisions.
-Collaborative We collaborate with our Uniform Law partners and Victorian stakeholders to achieve positive outcomes.
-We seek to foster good relationships with our Uniform Law partners to achieve the best outcomes for the legal profession and consumers of legal services.
-We engage with our Victorian stakeholders as we respect their expertise and value their opinion.
-Consistent We provide the same quality and accuracy of advice and service.
-Our business areas are connected and communicate effectively to ensure consumers and the profession receive consistent messages from us.
+Outcome We aim to achieve practical outcomes when we take regulatory action + Although process guides our decisions, our focus is on delivering tangible improvements for consumers and the profession. + We will adapt our processes if necessary to deliver better outcomes. + We independently exercise our discretion and make objective decisions.
+Collaborative We collaborate with our Uniform Law partners and Victorian stakeholders to achieve positive outcomes + We seek to foster good relationships with our Uniform Law partners to achieve the best outcomes for the legal profession and consumers of legal services. + We engage with our Victorian stakeholders as we respect their expertise and value their opinion.
+Consistent We provide the same quality and accuracy of advice and service Our business areas are connected and communicate effectively to ensure consumers and the profession receive consistent messages from us.
 We rely on our policies, procedures and standards to ensure we act in the same way over time, so our advice and decisions are fair and accurate.
-We work closely with the professional associations that exercise delegated regulatory functions for us to ensure our approaches and advice are consistent.
-Transparent We publish information on our activities and are clear about the reasons for our decisions.
-We present information in a way that is easily understandable and clearly explains our reasoning.
-We report on our activities to demonstrate our performance and make sure we can be held to account.
+We work closely with the professional associations that exercise delegated regulatory functions for us, to ensure our approaches and advice are consistent.
+Transparent We publish information on our activities and are clear about the reasons for our decisions + We present information in a way that is easily understood and clearly explains our reasoning. + We report on our activities to demonstrate our performance and make sure we can be held to account.
+Consumer focused We seek to understand consumers and help them make informed choices about legal services + We seek a deeper understanding of consumer interests and needs through our work with our Consumer Panel and in undertaking consumer research. + We seek to develop systemic responses to systemic harms.
+We work towards more accessible and streamlined assistance to consumers. + We provide guidance and targeted responses to lawyers to improve consumer service.

-Our regulatory tools and activities
+Our regularity tools and activities

-The VLSB+C has a range of regulatory tools it can employ to address immediate and emerging issues.
-In determining which tools to use to address immediate issues, we assess the impact of the conduct we are seeking to prevent or mitigate and apply an appropriate tool in a way that is consistent with our guiding principles.
+We have a range of regulatory tools we can employ to address immediate and emerging issues.
+In determining which tools to use, we assess the impact of the conduct we are seeking to prevent or mitigate and apply an appropriate tool in a way that is consistent with our guiding principles.

-We use 'light touch' regulatory tools wherever possible to assist individual practitioners to comply with their obligations and address low-level harm.
+We use 'light touch' regulatory tools wherever possible to assist lawyers comply with their obligations and address low-level harm.
 However, we also have 'harder edge' tools at our disposal to address serious issues, particularly where there is substantial harm to consumers of legal services and corresponding damage to the reputation of the legal profession.

-We work across the organisation to ensure our regulatory activities are coordinated and regulatory tools are consistently applied.
+We work across the organisation to ensure our regulatory activities are coordinated and our regulatory tools are consistently applied.
 In designing our education programs and setting regulatory standards, we aim to be proactive and to address emerging areas of risk in a way that is consistent with our principles.
-We do this by using intelligence gathered from our work, including data collected from practitioners, complaints and compliance monitoring activities, such as audits and the results of external examinations, to inform the development of programs to respond to emerging risks.
+We use intelligence gathered from our work, including data collected from lawyers, complaints and compliance monitoring activities to inform the development of programs to respond to emerging risks.